Sujal-2820/dating-app/frontend/PROGRESS_ADMIN.md

 - Coin economy management affects the entire platform
 - Withdrawal management requires careful handling of financial transactions
 - Audit logging is important for security and compliance
+- Phase 1 (Foundation) is complete - ready for Phase 2 (User Management)